 10. The Science and Discovery Center of Northwest Florida

-Located on Airport Road in Panama City, the Science and Discovery Center of Northwest Florida is full of hands-on activities touching on science and the natural world, aviation, history, and technology.
+On Airport Road in Panama City, the Science and Discovery Center of Northwest Florida is a hands-on museum for kids.

 13. Race City

-Race City is part amusement park, part go-cart track, and part mini-golf course; it’s another one of those places that tends to occupy more of guests’ time than they’d originally intended.
+Race City is part amusement park, part go-kart track, and part mini-golf course.
+It’s another destination that occupied more time than I originally intended.

-The bumper boats, Ferris wheel, and video games are always big hits.
-There are food kiosks onsite as well for those who’d rather not leave all the action just to fill their stomachs.
+The bumper boats, Ferris wheel, log flume, and the 10,000-square-foot arcade are always big hits.
+There are also food kiosks onsite for when you need to refuel.